The official blog of the Lung Institute.

 So, it’s possible you have been or are in contact with a respiratory therapist and maybe didn’t even realize that was their title.
 You just knew they were performing a welcome and necessary role in your treatment or therapy.
 Give them a “high five,” hug or “a thank you” for a job well done.

 If you do want to take the next step in your pursuit of addressing your COPD or other lung disease, we, at the Lung Institute, are ready for your call.
-Certain lung diseases, like COPD, can be treated using stem cell therapies.
-If you or a loved one would like to learn more about stem cell treatment options, contact or call (800) 729-3065 us today.
+Certain lung diseases, like COPD, can be treated using cellular therapies.
+If you or a loved one would like to learn more about cellular therapy options, contact or call (800) 729-3065 us today.